Rayn322/Rayn322/README.md

 ### Hi there 👋

-I enjoy making Minecraft server plugins and simple Beat Saber mods.
+I’m a high school student who makes Minecraft server plugins, websites, and whatever else comes to mind.